qavas/qAFK/README.md

-# OOC-Necessities
+# qAFK
-A script that gives just one script for all out of character related things in FiveM (AFK, Chat, More)
+A fully customizable AFK script that allows a person to go AFK, and get teleported to a place of no RP.
+Also includes a kick feature.

 ### Coming Soon